 “There’s talk that even the Archangels might come to visit,” Remmiel added.
 “This place is known to all as a haven from the war.”

 “Lucifer himself has even heard of you,” Mališa said.
 “He sends his regards for your birthday.
 Uh-oh,” he added as a chill grew in the air.
+When he noticed, his red face paled in fear.
 “Oh no, not today…”

 “What is it?”
 Brittany asked.